 Inside two rows of massive columns separate the nave from the aisles and support a vaulted ceiling.
 In the west there are two side chapels and a triple apsed choir.
 The rosette and lancet windows in the apse are also well preserved.

 Excavations have shown that the history of Salamis goes back to the 11th century BC.
-Archaeologists tend to believe that the first inhatitants of the town came here from Enkomi after the earthquake of 1075 BC.
-Traces of a necropolis and a harbour of this early period have been located.
+Archaeologists tend to believe that the first inhabitants of the town came here from Enkomi after the earthquake of 1075 BC.
+Traces of a necropolis and a harbor of this early period have been located.

 The first coins were minted in the 6th century BC.
 Also, in the inscriptions dating from this period the name of Salamis is encountered for the first time.
 In this century, together with Syria and Anatolia, the island went under the rule of the Achamenid Persian Empire which lasted until the march of Alexander the Great into Asia Minor.

 Following the unexpected death of Alexander the Great near Babylon in 323 BC, his generals divided the lands of the Hellenistic Empire and Cyprus fell to the share of Ptolemy who established his kingdom in Egypt.
 During the Hellenistic and the Roman era Salamis, together with Alexandria, Antioch-on-the-Orontes, Ephesus, Pergamum and Athens, received its share of the wealth of the period and once again became an important trading center between the worlds surrounding the Mediterranean.
 This prosperous period continued into the Roman era.
 Most of the ruins unearthed in excavations date from this recent history of the city.
 The development of Salamis was often interrupted by earthquakes, especially in the 1st and 4th centuries AD.